When it comes to building muscle, the legs are one of the hardest body parts to train.

 Dumbbells help you feel or place the tension more on the hamstrings and glutes, which is where we want the lifting to occur.

 With the dumbbells brushing over your thighs, bend your knees just slightly.
-Here, you will already feel tension on the back of your thighs.

 Keeping the angle of the knee bend the same, slowly lower the weight by bending at the hips.
 This now loads your glutes.